-When you have the Online Bible on your desktop it is possible to import some of the modules (specifically Bible translations) from the desktop to tablet or smartphone.
-THe available options vary depending whether you have a DVD which required material to be unlocked (with unlock codes).
+When you have the Online Bible on your desktop it is possible to import some of the modules (specifically Bible translations and commentaries) from the desktop to tablet or smartphone.
+The available options vary depending whether you have a DVD which required material to be unlocked (with unlock codes).
 This article assumes that is the case.
 If it is not the case, so the material on the DVD is unlocked, there is an easier alternative, athough with solution described below will also work.
 Please raise a ticket (top right of this screen) for the easier solution.

 Before being able to start, please see the prerequisites:

-- Due to the restrictions of importing data on Apple equipment this solution only works on Android devices.
+- Due to the restrictions of importing data on Apple equipment this solution does not work on iPad and iPhone devices.